traject/traject/doc/batch_execution.md

 can just execute `jruby-traject {arguments}`, and execute traject in a jruby environment.

+### Bundler too?

+If you're running with bundler too, you could make a wrapper file specific to a particular traject project and it's Gemfile, by combining the `bundle exec` into your wrapper file.
+For instance,  for chruby, this works:

+    #!/usr/bin/env bash

+    chruby-exec jruby -- BUNDLE_GEMFILE=/path/to/Gemfile bundle exec traject "$@"

+Now you can call your wrapper script from anywhere and with any active ruby, and execute it in jruby and with the dependencies specified in the Gemfile for your project.

 ## Exit codes

 Traject tries to always return a well-behaved unix exit code -- 0 for success,